-There are wonderful, relaxing beaches on the island as well as a typical small-island sense of hospitality — meaning you will find quaint tavernas and restaurants where you feel like family while eating traditional Greek food.
+There are wonderful, relaxing beaches on the island as well as a typical small-island sense of hospitality, meaning you will find quaint tavernas and restaurants where you feel like family while enjoying traditional Greek food.

 Not the easiest place to find, Pano Koufonisi is located between Naxos and Amorgos.

-There are actually two islands in the Koufonisia complex — Pano and Kato Koufonisia, both which can be visited by ferry from Naxos and Amorgos.
-Pano Koufonisis is inhabited, unlike Kato Koufonisi.
+There are actually two islands in the Koufonisia complex, namely Pano and Kato Koufonisia, both which can be visited by ferry from Naxos and Amorgos.
+Pano Koufonisi is inhabited unlike Kato Koufonisi.

 There are tavernas and shops in Chora where you will also find some accommodations if you wish to make your trip to this small island more than just a day trip.